security-alliance/frameworks/README.md

 4. Manually merge files, solve conflicts and add a description.

 ## caveats
-- The index.hbs from develop differs from main, since the theme has to be hardcoded to work as it is right now under vercel.
-This is why it is under a .gitignore.
 - Using the `serve.sh` script instead of mdBook `serve` command is needed to be able to see properly the local deployment.